Vacuum cleaner: Upright

-Upright vacuum cleaners are popular in the US, UK, and numerous Commonwealth countries, but unusual in some Continental European countries.
+Upright vacuum cleaners were not only popular in the US, UK, and numerous Commonwealth countries, but also in some Continental European countries like Germany (where the ″Kobold″ was introduced by Vorwerk).
 They take the form of a cleaning head, onto which a handle and bag are attached.
 Upright designs generally employ a rotating brushroll or beater bar, which removes dirt through a combination of sweeping and vibration.
 There are two types of upright vacuums; dirty-air/direct fan (found mostly on commercial vacuums), or clean-air/fan-bypass (found on most of today's domestic vacuums).

 The older of the two designs, direct-fan cleaners have a large impeller (fan) mounted close to the suction opening, through which the dirt passes directly, before being blown into a bag.
 The motor is often cooled by a separate cooling fan.
 Because of their large-bladed fans, and comparatively short airpaths, direct-fan cleaners create a very efficient airflow from a low amount of power, and make effective carpet cleaners.
 Their "above-floor" cleaning power is less efficient, since the airflow is lost when it passes through a long hose, and the fan has been optimized for airflow volume and not suction.

 Fan-bypass uprights have their motor mounted after the filter bag.
 Dust is removed from the airstream by the bag, and usually a filter, before it passes through the fan.
 The fans are smaller, and are usually a combination of several moving and stationary turbines working in sequence to boost power.
 The motor is cooled by the airstream passing through it.
 Fan-bypass vacuums are good for both carpet and above-floor cleaning, since their suction does not significantly diminish over the distance of a hose, as it does in direct-fan cleaners.
 However, their air-paths are much less efficient, and can require more than twice as much power as direct-fan cleaners to achieve the same results.

 The most common upright vacuum cleaners use a drive-belt powered by the suction motor to rotate the brush-roll.
 However, a more common design of dual motor upright is available.
 In these cleaners, the suction is provided via a large motor, while the brushroll is powered by a separate, smaller motor, which does not create any suction.
 The brush-roll motor can sometimes be switched off, so hard floors can be cleaned without the brush-roll scattering the dirt.
 It may also have an automatic cut-off feature which shuts the motor off if the brush-roll becomes jammed, protecting it from damage.